moodlebox/moodle-tool_moodlebox/README.md

 * Wi-Fi access point.
 SSID: _MoodleBox_; password: _moodlebox_.
 * GUI to restart and shutdown the MoodleBox.
-* Moodle 3.1.x platforme accessible via Wi-Fi ([http://moodlebox.local/](http://moodlebox.local/)), standard configuration with no customisation.
+* Moodle 3.1.x LMS reachable via Wi-Fi (or ethernet, see below), URL: [http://moodlebox.local/](http://moodlebox.local/)); standard configuration of Moodle with no customisation.
 An admin account for the Moodle, username: _admin_, password: _Moodlebox4$_.
 The Moodle server is configured to accept the clients from the Moodle [official mobile app](https://download.moodle.org/mobile/).
 The maximal size of uploaded files is set to 50Mb.
 The cron is launched every 3 minutes.
 * When a USB key is inserted in the MoodleBox, all the files on it are available for the admins and teachers of the Moodle server, via a _File system_ repository.
 * Option to upload files on the MoodleBox via SFTP (username: _moodlebox_, password: _Moodlebox4$_); these files are available for the admins and teachers of the Moodle server, via a _File system_ repository.
 * Internet access: when the MoodleBox is connected via ethernet to a network connected to Internet, the MoodleBox acts as a router (IP forwarding) and the Wi-Fi clients have access to Internet.